Cycling with nomads on the Mongolian steppe

 We will be in the wilderness for the entirety of the journey with no bicycle shops or availability of spares.
-It is therefor essential that you ensure your bicycle is serviced and meticulously maintained.
+It is therefore essential that you ensure your bicycle is serviced and properly maintained.

-Our back-up vehicles carry water and tools, although for those competent with tools bringing your own pump, puncture kit, and multi tool would speed up trailside repairs and adjustments.
+Our back-up vehicles carry water and tools, although for those competent with tools bringing your own pump, puncture kit, and multi tool would speed up any trailside repairs and adjustments that became necessary.

 If you are unsure about the mechanical side of things a professional service at a reputable bicycle shop is essential, make sure the bike shop is aware of the circumstances of your journey

 • tyre x 1